PrakyathReddy/foundry-setup/readme.md

 then 'yarn hardhat node' - to setup sample accounts, with their private keys.
 Now we have a fake blockchain running on our localhost.

 To deploy our staked contract to local blockchian - 'forge create StakeContract --private-key 0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80 --rpc-url http://127.0.0.1:8545/'

+setUp()

+This function is called before each test or testFail function, perfect for initialization of contracts and additional setup.

+test*()

+Functions that start with the keyword test will get run with forge and expect to not revert in order to pass.

+testFail*()

+Functions that start with the keyword test will get run with forge and expect to revert in order to pass.